hmdcpc2021/tosca/ADT/README.md

 and will therefore need all the account specific IDs (see Table 6 and 7 for examples).
 Each description of a VM should also include plain english descriptions of its hardware capabilities.

-    The metadata provided by the DMA Composer will generate an Infrastructure Description Template (IDT).
+    The metadata provided by the DMA Composer will generate a TOSCA Infrastructure Description Template (IDT).

 | description                                                    | key                            | value (type)             |